 #310 is NOT a horrible rank.
 I’m going to tell you right now that the 70% royalty at Amazon for a $4.99 book is roughly $3.45 per book.
 In my response to Cassia’s post, I noted that the 300 rank wasn’t bad.
 She argued that she had sold less than 100 copies.
 Straight up—this is not true.
 Any author that sells books on Amazon can warrant a pretty good guess as to what the daily sales numbers are once we get a look at the rank.
 I know an author who is currently ranked in the #1,300 area.
 She’s selling about 100 a day.
 Being in the top 500 means that Cassia would have sold AT LEAST 250 books that day.
 Now here’s some math: 250×3.45= $862.
 I know many authors who stay in the top 2k on Amazon with a book or two—and they earn THOUSANDS of dollars a month.
 A hell of a lot more than they would make at another job.
 Cassia has a stable full of books.
 Let me be blunt: She’s making EXCELLENT money.
 Money that one could live off of- and support their family with- very, very well.
 Sounds to me like she’s annoyed that Chasing Abby didn’t blow the doors off the joint.
 Do I really think that she’s shutting the Cassia Leo pen name down?
 Let’s put it this way—I have no real clue, but I wont be surprised if she publishes a new book with that name.
 The woman has thirty-nine thousand LIKES on facebook and she’s a New York Times and USA Today Best Seller.
 Be logical—why would someone throw away those achievements to go with a new and unknown pen name?

 There IS something that Cassia said that I DO agree with.
 The 99 cent sales are a problem and it’s screwing everyone over.
 First of all, readers, you should know that when a book is 1.99 or less, the author only gets 30% of the sale price.
 That means we make about 30 cents per book.
-For this reason, I will never put out a new release at 99 cents.
+For this reason, I will never put out a new full-length release at 99 cents.
 EVER.
-The books have to pay for themselves- editing, covers, promo, formatting and a ton of other stuff goes into each book.
+If it’s a novella, sure!
+But otherwise, no. The books have to pay for themselves- editing, covers, promo, formatting and a ton of other stuff goes into each book.
 Average cost to publish a book is between $1500-$3000.
 The biggest variable is what type of cover photo you go with.
 As authors, we put a lot into our books.
 Hours and hours and hours and hours (are you getting that its hours and hours?) of writing, reading, re-reading, revising, writing more, editing, proofreading, editing again… etc) It takes a lot to put a book out and 30 cents a copy is NOT a livable wage.
 It just isn’t.
 That’s why the 99 cent price point should be used as a SALE.
 In my opinion, sales shouldn’t happen until a book has been out for quite a while.
 Consequences of Deception has been out for almost 8 months and it’s not been on sale yet.
 Will I eventually do a sale?
 Sure.
 But I refuse to disrespect my readers by jerking the price around on a whim.

 My commitment to my readers is this: you can trust that I will not ever put a book that is not six months or older on sale.
 EVER.
 I’m supporting myself and my family, and I can’t afford to give things away.
-I think that’s totally understandable and, in my opinion, most readers understand that.
+I think that’s totally understandable and, in my opinion, most readers get that.

 As a reader, the 99 cent sales annoy me.
 Here are some examples of my personal experiences where the 99 cent sale has driven me bananas.